Activated charcoal (medication): Gastrointestinal tract-related issues

 Charcoal biscuits were sold in England starting in the early 19th century, originally as remedy to flatulence and stomach trouble.

 Tablets or capsules of activated carbon are used in many countries as an over-the-counter drug to treat diarrhea, indigestion, and flatulence.
 There is some evidence of its effectiveness to prevent diarrhea in cancer patients who have received irinotecan.
 It can interfere with the absorption of some medications, and lead to unreliable readings in medical tests such as the guaiac card test.
 Activated carbon is also used for bowel preparation by reducing intestinal gas content before abdominal radiography to visualize bile and pancreatic and renal stones.
 A type of charcoal biscuit has also been marketed as a pet care product.

+Dentistry - Removal of amalgam fillings

+Dentists who remove amalgam fillings using the Safe Mercury Amalgam Removal Technique (SMART) technique give the patient "a slurry of charcoal, chlorella, or similar adsorbent to rinse and swallow before the procedure (unless the patient declines or there are other contraindications making this clinically inappropriate)".

 Other

 Claims that activated charcoal will do things such as whiten teeth, cure alcohol-induced hangovers, and prevent bloating, are not supported by evidence.
 Activated charcoal cleanses also lack evidence and are considered pseudoscience.